 The school includes a number of research centres and groups, each with their own research staff, active international networks and programmes of visiting researchers.

 Our graduates go on to successful careers in a wide range of areas.
-Many have obtained academic positions in universities including Yale, Oxford, Nottingham, LSE, Warwick, Manchester, Durham, Birmingham, Bristol, East Anglia, Surrey, Bonn, Innsbruck, École Polytechnique, São Paulo and Xiamen.
+Many have obtained academic positions in universities including Yale, Oxford, London School of Economics, Manchester, Birmingham, Bonn, École Polytechnique, São Paulo and Xiamen.

-Others have secured roles in policy agencies such as the World Bank, International Monetary Fund, Organisation for Economic Co-operation and Development, European Commission and European Central Bank, as well as various government department and policy institutes.
+Others have secured roles in policy agencies such as the World Bank, International Monetary Fund, Organisation for Economic Co-operation and Development, European Commission and the Bank of England, as well as various government department and policy institutes.

 Economics research areas include: